Redleaf23477/CF-FriendlyPrint/README.md

 A: The function of printing tutorial is still experimental.
 Since there isn't an unified format on tutorials and blog entries, it is challenging to come up with an algorithm to fetch selected problems from the web page.

-It is suggested to use dummy mode and deleted unwanted DOM elements by yourselves using something like chrome devTools (press `<F12>` in chrome to see it).
+In this case, it is suggested to use dummy mode and deleted unwanted DOM elements by yourselves using something like chrome devTools (press `<F12>` in chrome to see it).

 ## Contact

-If you have any question or suggestion about the extension, feel free to contact me through email:
+If you have any question about the extension, feel free to contact me through email.
+Feedbacks, comments, suggestions are very welcome!

 Author: @redleaf23477